pieteradejong/origin-backend-take-home-assignment/README.md

   * `GET /api/`; returns "about" message
   * `POST /api/risk_profile`; for example payload, see original readme
 * Profiler: two possible approaches:
-  * 1) Create individualized profile, implement using "build" pattern.
+  * 1) stateful profile, implement using "build" pattern.
+Useful in conjunction with persistence.
-  * 2) Use Profiler as a provider of functionaltiy, but doesn't maintain state of any individual profile.
-E.g. just a collection/libarry of static methods.
+  * 2) provider of functionaltiy, not stateful for individual profiles.
+A related collection of static methods, with some class variables.
-  * Given the requirement to only give an immediate API response to a small json request, and there is no persistence requirement, we should probably stick to only providing functionality and NOT maintaining state for an individual profile.
-But might implement both for kicks.
+  * Given the requirement for only a completely deterministic, rule-based API response, and no specified persistence, we'll implement approach number 2.
+* Profiler implementation:
+  * separate static methods for each profiling step: `base score` (0-3), `risk_score` (pos/neg increments), and `final_score` ("economic", "regular", "irresponsible").
+  * each method used for scoring will have a name with prefix `calc_score_`, and Runner (TODO write about) will dynamically during runtime call all these methods on `personal_info`.
+That way new scoring methods will automatically be run if they are named by the prefix.
+  * benefits to **modularity, testing, maintainability, extensibility**: changes to any step are made in that function; testing is easier because the functions will be pure, i,e. have no side effects;  each step can be modified, expanded, or removed, or new steps added.
+* `class RiskScore`:
+  * will have `insurance lines` field, because the knowledge of insurance lines is inherently part of the risk score.

 ## Usage local